 Wechmar, Rüdiger (Freiherr) von (b.
 Nov.
 23, 1923, Berlin, Germany - d.
 Oct.
 17, 2007, Munich, Germany), president of the UN General Assembly (1980-81).
 He was West German permanent representative to the UN (1974-81) and ambassador to Italy (1981-83) and the United Kingdom (1983-88).

 Wee Chong Jin, Pinyin Huang Zhongren (b.
 Sept.
 28, 1917, Penang, Straits Settlements [now in Malaysia] - d.
 June 5, 2005, Singapore), acting president of Singapore (1985).
 He was chief justice in 1963-90.

 Wee Kim Wee, Pinyin Huang Jinhui (b.
 Nov.
 4, 1915, Singapore - d.
 May 2, 2005, Singapore), president of Singapore (1985-93).
 Having made many contacts in the region as a journalist, he moved on to become a diplomat.
-For his contributions as high commissioner to Malaysia, a post he held for 7 years, he was awarded the Meritorious Service Medal in 1979.
-He went on to become ambassador to Japan and South Korea.
+For his contributions as high commissioner to Malaysia (1973-80), he was awarded the Meritorious Service Medal in 1979.
+He went on to become ambassador to Japan (1980-84) and South Korea (1981-84).
 After retiring from the diplomatic service in 1984, he took up a new post as chairman of the then Singapore Broadcasting Corporation.
 A year later, he became president, determined to make the presidency as accessible as possible to ordinary Singaporeans.
 For his genuine concern for others and natural warmth he was remembered as the "people's president."
 He retired from the presidency in September 1993, citing his age, health, and constitutional amendments which provided for an elected president.